ut-code/mf97-website/README.md

 ## IMPORTANT

-Do NOT forget to delete old projects that are not maintained, otherwise they will probably not run (especially if they use backend to share something).
+Do NOT forget to delete temporary projects since they are not maintained only inherit permanent projects.

 ## Dependencies